 Glen Campbell’s youngest daughter, Ashley Campbell, has chimed in on recent family controversy.
-The singer, banjo player and budding star stood up called claims by some family members unfounded.
+The country music singer, banjo player and budding star stood up called claims by some family members unfounded.

 Last week, we covered Debby and Travis Campbell’s fight to see their father.
 Glen’s eldest children, Debby and Travis, claim his current wife, Kim, won’t let them see their father in his long-term care facility.